-For purposes of subsequent measurement, financial assets are classified in two broad categories:
+- For purposes of subsequent measurement, financial assets are classified in two broad categories:

-- (a) Financial assets at amortised cost - (b) Financial assets at fair value
+- (a) Financial assets at amortised cost

+- (b) Financial assets at fair value

-Where assets are measured at fair value, gains and losses are either recognised entirely in the Statement of Profit & Loss (i.e. fair value through Statement of Profit & Loss), or recognised in other comprehensive income (i.e. fair value through other comprehensive income).
+Where assets are measured at fair value, gains and losses are either recognised entirely in the Statement of Profit & Loss (i.e. fair value through Statement of Profit & Loss), or recognised in other comprehensive income (i.e. fair value through other comprehensive income) depending on the classification at initial recognition.